theprojectideas/project-recipes/projects/backend/nodejs/avatar-creator-web-service-by-user-name.md

 ## Recipe

 Most websites are using profile photos, but users may not have a profile photo.
 You can give a default image to all users but this is very ordinary and bad looking.
-That's why we will create a picture with first letters of name and surname.
+That's why we will create a picture with first letters of name and surname or username.
 Also each name will be in a different color.
 Google uses this method for features.

 <img src="https://raw.githubusercontent.com/hicay/react-native-text-avatar/master/demo.jpg" alt="example" height="200"/>